NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Tech Reliant.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Crafting skill and the Medicine skill.
-You gain the [[Feats/Battle Medicine|Battle Medicine]] skill feat, and a +1 circumstance bonus to saving throws against spells.
+You gain the [[Battle Medicine|Battle Medicine]] skill feat, and a +1 circumstance bonus to saving throws against spells.
 Healing spells, healing magic items, and magical effects with the healing trait have no effect on you.

 *Source: Pathfinder Guns & Gears*
 *OGL*